someengineering/fixinventory/docs/source/manual/cleanup.rst

 .. code-block:: bash
     :caption: Mark all unused EBS volume older than 30 days that had no IO in the past 7d

-    match is(volume) and ctime < -30d and atime < -7d and mtime < -7d and volume_status = available | clean "older than 30d with more then 7d of not beeing used"
+    query is(volume) and ctime < -30d and atime < -7d and mtime < -7d and volume_status = available | clean "older than 30d with more then 7d of not beeing used"

 .. _delete_the_actual_ressources: